 I used one can of full-fat and one can of light coconut milk.
 For extra creaminess, use all full-fat coconut milk.
 I wouldn’t use two cans of light coconut milk unless you’re aware that the broth won’t have as much body and will be more watery tasting.

-The Thai red curry paste is essential.
-It adds a richer and smoother flavor profile than curry powder (Indian) does and you cannot substitute curry powder for paste.
+NO!
+The Thai red curry paste is essential in this recipe.
+It adds a richer and smoother flavor profile than curry powder (Indian) does and you cannot substitute curry powder for curry paste.

 I used an entire 4-ounce jar of Thai red curry paste for the soup.
 If you’re not used to working with it or eating things made with it, I suggest starting with one-third to one-half of the jar and working up from there, to taste.